LinbuduLab/esbuild-plugins/docs/derived/esbuild.md

    */
   once: boolean;
   /**
-   * use `Keep-Structure` mode for current assets pair *
+   * use `Keep-Structure` mode for all assets pairs
+   *
-   * this option takes higher priority than `assets.keepStructure` option
+   * NOTE: this option takes higher priority than `assets.keepStructure` option
    * @default false
    */
   keepStructure: boolean;